Skip to content

 json Full envelope on stdout with ok, meta, data, errors[], warnings[].

-compact The envelope's data payload only, no wrapper.
+compact The envelope's data payload only, no wrapper, with null-valued keys dropped.

 flowchart LR